 The Federal Capital Appellate Resource Counsel Project is accepting applications for a two-year paralegal position.
 This position offers an excellent opportunity to gain substantive exposure to criminal law and criminal justice prior to law school or graduate studies, particularly for those with an interest in the death penalty.

-The two attorneys who make up the Project, which is part of the Federal Public Defender program, represent persons sentenced to death in federal courts across the country in their appeal proceedings.
-The Project attorneys also consult with and train other lawyers handling such appeals as well as trial lawyers, recruit counsel, and advise courts on appointments.
+The three attorneys who make up the Project, which is part of the Federal Public Defender program, represent persons sentenced to death in federal courts across the country in their appeal proceedings.
+The Project attorneys also consult with and train other lawyers handling such appeals as well as consulting with trial lawyers, recruiting counsel, and advising courts on appointments.
 As part of their direct-representation responsibilities, the attorneys file lengthy appellate briefs in the federal courts of appeal and the United States Supreme Court — pleadings, often well in excess of 100 pages, that lay out legal challenges to their clients’ convictions and sentences.
 To assist the attorneys, the paralegal will review and check factual and legal citations, and manage physical production and filing of the final briefs and other pleadings.

 Federal capital appeals also involve massive trial records, involving tens of thousands of pages of transcripts, pleadings, and attorney files, in paper and electronic formats.
 The paralegal will work with the attorneys to collect, organize, and maintain the extensive records from trials, including transcripts, exhibits, motions, and prior attorney files.

-Additionally, the paralegal will be one of the primary sources of support for clients on death row, which includes being in regular communication with clients through phone calls and visits.
+Additionally, the paralegal will be one of the primary sources of support for clients on death row in solitary confinement, which includes being in regular communication with clients through phone calls and visits.

 The paralegal’s other responsibilities will include: